geek-fun/jest-search/README.md

 # jest-elasticsearch
-Jest preset for running tests with local ElasticSearch power by Zinc
+Jest preset for running tests with local ElasticSearch, OpenSearch and ZincSearch.